wp-plugins/formidable/readme.txt

 * PRO: Updated the way conditionally hidden fields save in the admin to prevent lingering dependencies
 * PRO: Fixed link to duplicate entries
 * PRO: Updated file upload indicator to show up sooner
-* PRO: Updated referring URL and added tracking throughout the visit
 * PRO: Added ajax delete to [deletelink] shortcode
 * PRO: Updated admin only fields to show for administrators on the front-end
 * PRO: Added more attributes to the [display-frm-entries] shortcode: limit="5", page_size="5", order_by="rand" or field ID, order="DESC" or "ASC"